- Classes taught in Spanish

 - Alumni Network & Global Leadership Academy

-Carolyn Boudreau is the Viña del Mar Program Manager and will work with you through your departure to Chile.
+Carolyn Boudreau is the Viña del Mar Program Coordinator and will work with you through your departure to Chile.

 Alejandra Rojas is the Valparaíso Resident Director, and will work with you during your stay in Chile.